Staff

 Archaeologist | Field Director

-Andrew Lawson works in the Mitigation Division.
+Andrew Lawson is part of our Field Director Team.
 Andrew earned his BA (Hon) in Anthropology and his MA in Public Issues Anthropology from the University of Waterloo.
 He holds an Applied Research archaeological license from the province of Ontario and has worked as a field archaeologist since 2018.
 He has worked on excavations in both Ontario and Jordan.

 Sarah-Jane Leipert